adamkoval/SKEKB_TbT_analysis/README.md

 To be used when multiple runs for a single setting are available.
 - **"- -debug"/"-db":**
 Debug option.
 Only does analysis on 2 files, as opposed to all.
+- **"- -omc3"/"-o3":**
+Using the OMC3 in python3 analysis package instead of Beta-Beat.src in python2.

 Optional arguments may be applied all at once, or in separate calls of the "complete\_analysis.py" script in the order: